Let 3 Ag Truck Insurance Companies Compete!

 Since each ag operation is different based on the types of materials it hauls, no insurance policies look the exact same.
 For example, a milk tanker doesn’t need the same protections that a grain hauler does.

 Below you’ll find a list of the most common types of coverages found in an agriculture truck insurance policy.
 From there you can determine which coverages you need.

 Liability Coverage – When you’re at fault in an accident, this coverage pays for damage done to others’ property.
 Most for-hire truck companies need between $750,000 and $1,000,000 of coverage.

-Collision Coverage – Covers damage done to your vehicle during a collision.
+Collision Coverage – Covers damage done to your tractor or trailer during a collision.